KlenM/Manuscript-PhD-thesis/content/6_application.md

 $$

 In optical implementations, entangled photon pairs are often generated through a nonlinear light matter interaction such as spontaneous parametric down conversion (PDC) ^[@pdcent].
-A PDC source does not emit a pure Bell state but instead produces a superposition of photon number states in the relevant polarization and temporal modes
+A PDC source produces a superposition of photon number states.
+In the relevant polarization and temporal modes, this superposition can be written as
 $$\left| \mathrm{PDC} \right\rangle = (\cosh\xi)^{-2} \sum\limits_{n=0}^{+\infty} \sqrt{n+1} \tanh^n \xi \left| \Phi_n \right\rangle$$
 with
 $$